immayankmodi/radio-button-list-required-field-validation-client-side-jquery-javascript/README.md

 	1. Extract project anywhere to your computer's physical location
 	2. Double click on "RadiobuttonlistValidationClientSide.sln"
 	3. You will see the list of page(s), open it and follow sample code snippet
-	4. Change necessary changes (most likely connection string) if applicable & Run it
+	4. Make necessary changes (most likely connection string) if applicable & Run it
 	5. That's it!
 You are now ready to go.. ;)

 AspnetO is a place where we share, you learn!
 For more tutorials on web designing and development,